-The centaur represents here the not yet fully purified mental desire, which then makes sunningly use of the snake, which also appears in the region of the manas-chakra at the forehead of several pharaos.
+The centaur represents here the not yet fully purified mental desire(kama manas), which then makes sunningly use of the snake, which also appears in the region of the manas-chakra at the forehead of several pharaos.

 Heracles had defeated the king of Oichalia, and captured his beautiful virgin daughter, Iole ('violet-colored dawn'), to which Deianeira was jealous (18: Venus-phase)

 When Heracles then to thank Zeus with a thank offering for the victory, he sent for new clothes, and Deianeira gave the messenger a garment soaked in Nesso's blood(Herakles should have seen that..).
 The toxic blood of the centaur burned into the skin of Heracles at the sacrificial ceremony, but he could not tear his robe from his body, screaming with pain.